Meisterschueler/ogn-python/README.md

     show                   Show a logbook for <airport_name>.

   [stats]
-    add_missing_devices    Update devices with data from stats. add_missing_receivers  Update receivers with data from stats. create_flights         Create Flights.
+    create_flights         Create Flights.
     create_stats           Create DeviceStats, ReceiverStats and RelationStats.
+    update_devices         Update devices with data from stats. update_receivers       Update receivers with data from stats.
 ```

 Only the command `logbook.compute` requires a running task server (celery) at the moment.